 This format for TRS-80 Model 1 disk images became know as the jv1 format, after Jeff's initials.
 He later developed another format for a TRS-80 Model III/IV emulator which supported double density.
 David Keil also developed a format, DMK, which mirrored the hardware possibilities more closely.
-More information on these formats can be found under the links below.
+More information on these formats can be found under Tim Mann's link below.

 Why I chose the jv1 format for the virtual disk archive

 My emulator of choice is Matthew Reed's TRS32.
 This is an excellent emulator, which can use jv1, jv3, and DMK virtual disks (.DSK) of any density or side, and/or track number.
 The emulator can also create jv1, jv3 or DMK DSK files (depending on which extension you give the file on creation), which can then be formatted from within the emulator.